NordicHPC/envkernel/README.md

-Using envkernel is better than the naive (but functional) method of modifying a kernel to invoke a particular Python binary, because that will invoke the right Python interperter but not set relevant other environment variables (so, for example, subprocesses won't be in the right environment).
+Using envkernel is better than the naive (but functional) method of modifying a kernel to invoke a particular Python binary, because that will invoke the right Python interpreter but not set relevant other environment variables (so, for example, subprocesses won't be in the right environment).